syncfusion-content/javascript-docs/js/api/ejGrid.md

-This property is used to configure the selection behaviour of the grid.
+This property is used to configure the selection behavior of the grid.